jktan0504/nodejs-express-nosql-mongodb/readme.md

-# Simple NodeJs Server Setup With ExpressJs & Mysql & Sequelize (ORM TOOL)
+# Simple NodeJs Server Setup With ExpressJs & NoSQL

-Simple demo on how to setup a express nodejs server with mysql2 & sequelize orm tool
+Simple demo on how to setup a express nodejs server with NoSQL by using mongoDB